happybridge14-totoro/octo-broccoli-blog/exams/exam01/questions.md

 * I cannot assume knowledge you don't demonstrate, so be clear and explicit.

 ## Q: What is the difference between a dynamic asset and a static asset?
 * A dynamic asset is something loaded in memory.
-Usually, the original file is loaded only once, stored as a param, then we make changes params.
-If we want to change original asset, we need to restart the server.
+Usually, the original file is loaded only once, stored as a param, then we make changes on params.
+If we want to change the original asset, we need to restart the server.
 * A static asset is the asset loaded only when we request the asset, and we don't store them in memory.
 Thus, when the asset changes, we don't need to restart the server.
 When the client request the asset (cache issues are not considered here), the server will always return the latest asset.

 ## Q: What is the difference between a relative and absolute file path in an href?
 What is the "webserver root/document root" and how do absolute/relative paths relate to this document root?